mautrix/docs/bridges/go/setup.md

      Note that libolm3 is required, which means you have to use backports on Debian stable.
    * If not, use `./build.sh -tags nocrypto` to disable encryption.
+   * As an experimental feature, you can also use `-tags goolm` to use a pure Go reimplementation of libolm.
+Encryption can be supported without a C compiler or Olm dev headers with this method.

 <div class="bridge-filter" bridges="signal">